The ACLC brings together the top ACO performers and industry leaders who know what it takes to succeed.

 In collaborative forums, members contribute their understanding and experience in the real world of value-based care implementation as they participate in developing a framework of competencies and building competency-specific resources and tools for their peers.
 Membership in the ACLC enhances market intelligence, provides peer-learning and networking, and offers a platform to make a difference to the industry.

-The ACLC is a merger of the Leavitt Partners Accountable Care Cooperative and the Brookings Institute’s ACO Learning Network – members of these organizations are the founding members of the ACLC.
+The ACLC is a merger of the Leavitt Partners Accountable Care Cooperative and the Brookings Institution’s ACO Learning Network – members of these organizations are the founding members of the ACLC.
 Former Secretary for Health and Human Services, Gov. Mike Leavitt, and Former Administrator for CMS, Dr. Mark McClellan are the co-founders of the ACLC.